golubitsky/wake-word-app/README.md

 Every command above includes `make build` to ensure the latest code is used.

-## Model training code
+# Model training code

 All model training code can be found in the `notebooks/` directory.
 These serve as an archive, for future enhancements.

-## Deployment
+# Deployment

-I tried in three ways to deploy a Docker container.

 Summary of deployment attempts via: